davidmvenegas/chatgpt-microphone/README.md

 # ChatGPT Microphone

 Supercharge your ChatGPT experience with this powerful Chrome extension!
-It features a convenient voice-to-text microphone and time-saving "Shortcut Snippets" for inserting customized text snippets into your conversations by just saying their shortcuts.
-Achieve a new level of efficiency and speed with ChatGPT microphone!
+It features a seamlessly integrated voice-to-text microphone button and time-saving "Shortcut Snippets” for inserting customized text snippets into conversations when you say their designated keywords.
+Achieve a new level of speed and efficiency with ChatGPT microphone!

 ## Features